mzogheib/billions/README.md

 - Develop and commit.
 Commit messages can be anything, short and meanigful
 - When a feature is complete push the branch to remote and raise a PR
-- Ensure the PR title follows the [commitlint](https://github.com/conventional-changelog/commitlint) specification.
+- Ensure the PR title follows the [Conventional Commits specification](https://conventionalcommits.org) specification.
 An example title is

 ```
 feat: New results page